SamuelGunda/NowAround-Backend/README.md

 To run the back-end locally, ensure you have:

-- .NET Core 8 SDK
+- .NET Core 9 SDK
 - MS SQL Server
 - Auth0 account (for authentication)
 - Mapbox account (for map integration)
+- Gmail Account (For mailing service)

 ### Setting Up the Project